navidrome/website/content/en/docs/getting-started/extauth-quickstart.md

 Common issues and solutions:
 1. **Authentication not working**
-   - Check that your reverse proxy IP is in the `ReverseProxyWhitelist` option and in CIDR format: `X.X.X.X/32`
+   - Check that your reverse proxy IP is in the `ExtAuth.TrustedSources` option and in CIDR format: `X.X.X.X/32`
    - Verify the correct that header is being sent by the reverse proxy (`Remote-User` by default)
    - Check the proxy logs to confirm that the authentication is successful